-Earnslaw is a traditional, yellow-fleshed swede that retains the same renowned characteristics of Major Plus, including early maturity and a soft bulb, but has the additional benefit of improved dry-rot and Alternaria tolerance.
-This results in higher yields and better winter keeping abilities.
+Earnslaw is a traditional, yellow-fleshed swede superseding the current softest swede in the market, Major Plus.
+Earnslaw retains the same renowned characteristics of Major Plus including early maturity and a soft bulb but has the additional benefit of improved dry-rot and Alternaria tolerance resulting in higher yields and better winter keeping abilities.
 The combination of soft bulb and greater disease tolerance makes Earnslaw swede an ideal swede option for all stock classes including younger growing animals.